onep1xel/TheAccessAgency/content/resources/marketing-accessibility-video.md

 ---
-title: Marketing Inclusion Video (AITCAP)
+title: Adding access to the marketing mix (AITCAP Video)
 image: images/post-bgs/test-post-bg.jpg
-summary: At The Accessible and Inclusive Tourism Conference (AITCAP) I spoke about utilising accessibiity informatiuon in the marekting mix.
-You can watch it there.
+summary: At The Accessible and Inclusive Tourism Conference (AITCAP) I spoke about utilising accessibiity informatiuon in the marketing mix.
 date: 2022-05-12
 featured: false
 categories:
 - resources

+blocks:
+- block: quote
+  background:  "#9fcbe9"
+  color: dark # light dark muted
+  padding: both
+  quote: This is incredible Ryan, thank you for sharing your wealth of knowledge.
+So many things I’ve never considered.
+  author: AITCAP Conference Attendee

 ---

-Lorem ipsum, or lipsum as it is sometimes known, is dummy text used in laying out print, graphic or web designs.
-The passage is attributed to an unknown typesetter in the 15th century who is thought to have scrambled parts of Cicero's De Finibus Bonorum et Malorum for use in a type specimen book.
-It usually begins with:
+The Accessible and Inclusive Tourism Conference Asia Pacific is a 3-day conference held in-person and virtually.
+Ryan presented at the 2021 virtual conference on the topic of using access in marketing materials.
+Included were examples, process and approaches.

-{{< video src="/video/website-video_final.mp4" type="video/mp4" preload="auto" >}}
+{{< video src="/video/AITCAP-intro2.mp4" type="video/mp4" preload="auto" >}}

-“Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.”
-The purpose of lorem ipsum is to create a natural looking block of text (sentence, paragraph, page, etc.) that doesn't distract from the layout.
-A practice not without controversy, laying out pages with meaningless filler text can be very useful when the focus is meant to be on design, not content.

 The passage experienced a surge in popularity during the 1960s when Letraset used it on their dry-transfer sheets, and again during the 90s as desktop publishers bundled the text with their software.
 Today it's seen all around the web; on templates, websites, and stock designs.
 Use our generator to get your own, or read on for the authoritative history of lorem ipsum.